 Lots of people have a problem with sleeping at some time during their lives.
 If you are ill, sleep can be hard because of anxiety, worry about treatment, fears about the future, or just because you are going through a stressful time in your life.

-We all need different amounts of sleep and this often changes as we get older, but insomnia can be a symptom of a more serious problem, so it is advisable to discuss your sleeplessness and how it affects you with your St Christopher’s nurse.
+We all need different amounts of sleep and this often changes as we get older, but insomnia can be a symptom of a more serious problem, so it is advisable to discuss your sleeplessness and how it affects you with your St Christopher’s healthcare professional.

 If you can’t sleep because of pain, don’t suffer in silence.
-Talk to your St Christopher’s nurse, who will be able to advise you on pain relief.
+Talk to your St Christopher’s healthcare professional, who will be able to advise you on pain relief.

 This leaflet offers you some suggestions for getting a good night’s sleep, whether you’re finding it difficult to fall asleep, or waking too early in the morning.